dlunizg/dlunizg.github.io/labs/lab4EN.md

 $$\Delta a_{i}=\eta \left[\langle v_{i}\rangle ^{0}-\langle v_{i}\rangle
 ^{1}\right]$$

 The learning factor $$\eta$$ is usually set to a value less than 1.
-The first part in the expression for $$\Delta w_{\maths{ij}}$$ is often referred to as the positive phase, and a second part, as a negative phase.
+The first part of the expression for $$\Delta w_{\maths{ij}}$$ is often referred to as the positive phase, and a second part, as a negative phase.

-The MNIST data base will be used in the tasks.
+The MNIST database will be used in the tasks.
 Although pixels in MNIST images can obtain real values from the range [0, 1], each pixel can be viewed as the probability of the stochastic binary variable $$p(v_i = 1)$$.
 Input variables can then be treated as stochastic binary variables with [Bernoulli distribution] (https://en.wikipedia.org/wiki/Bernoulli_distribution), with given probability $$p(v_i=1)$$.

 <a name='1zad'></a>

 ### Task 1

 Implement the RBM that uses CD-1 for training.
 For input data use MNIST numbers.
 The visible layer must then have 784 elements, and the hidden layer should have 100 elements.
 Since the values of the input samples (image) are real numbers in the range [0 1], they can be used as $$p(v_i = 1)$$, so for the initial values of the visible layer, sampling should be performed.
-Set the mini batch size to 100 samples, and number of epochs to 100.
+Set the mini batch size to 100 samples, and the number of epochs to 100.

 **Subtasks:**